 When they sat down for their weekly meeting, Mrs. Brown reviewed her philosophy of teaching.

 “As I’ve said before, you must first learn to survive in this profession.
 To accomplish that, you need to get organized, plan, and keep a good life-work balance.
 After that, PD and powerful instruction lead to master teaching.”

 A small smile crossed her face.
 Mrs. Brown loved to talk about six steps to enjoy teaching.
 But the message was not lost on her.

 Plan Instruction Around Standards and Student Starting Points

+Three stacks of paper sat in front of Mrs. Brown.
 She slid the first stack of papers to Ms. Sneed.
 “The standards provide a road map that describes where you’re going and what you’ll need to do along the way.
-Every time we sit down to plan, we’ll refer to these standards.
+Every time we sit down to plan instruction, we’ll refer to these standards.
 Keep them out.
 You will refer to them often.”

 She slid the second stack of papers over.
 “Student assessment data help you figure out where to begin and how quickly to travel.
 In the next few weeks, you’ll administer several assessments.
 These will help us determine your classroom starting points.”

 Finally, Mrs. Brown slid the third stack to Ms. Sneed.
 “These are the dates of our standardized assessments.
 We will work backward from these dates to determine what we need to teach when.